Jessica Simpson: 2006–2009: A Public Affair, other movies, and Do You Know

-Her fifth studio album, A Public Affair (2006), debuted at number five on the Billboard 200 with first-week sales of 101,000 copies.
+On August 26, 2006, Simpson released her fifth studio album, A Public Affair.
+It debuted at number five on the Billboard 200 with first-week sales of 101,000 copies.
 The album failed to match the success of In This Skin (2003), selling just over 500,000 copies in the United States.
-The empowerment anthem "I Belong to Me" (2006), which served as the album's second and final single, failed to achieve commercial success.
-Simpson starred alongside Dane Cook and Dax Shepard in the comedy film Employee of the Month (2006), released that October.
+The empowerment anthem "I Belong to Me", which served as the album's second and final single, failed to achieve commercial success.
+Simpson starred alongside Dane Cook and Dax Shepard in the comedy film Employee of the Month, released that October.
 The film received a negative critical reaction and failed to achieve commercial success.
-Simpson performed a cover of the Dolly Parton song "9 to 5" (1980) as a tribute to the artist at the Kennedy Center Awards in December 2006.
-Simpson forgot the lyrics to the song and the performance received harsh criticism; she also received a chance to redo the song for the cameras, though her performance was cut from the broadcast ultimately.
-Critics noted the underperformance of both Simpson's fifth studio album and her second film as her sister Ashlee experienced a similar decline in success.
+Simpson performed a cover of the Dolly Parton song "9 to 5" as a tribute to the artist at the Kennedy Center Awards in December 2006, though her performance was cut from the broadcast.

 Simpson had an on-again, off-again relationship with singer-songwriter John Mayer from August 2006 to May 2007.
-Long after their breakup, Simpson described her relationship with Mayer in her 2020 memoir, Open Book.
+Simpson described her relationship with Mayer in her 2020 memoir, Open Book.
 In November 2007, Simpson began dating Dallas Cowboys quarterback Tony Romo.
 Cowboys fans considered the relationship controversial, as some blamed Simpson for Romo's poor performance in games after the pair got together.
 Some fans dubbed Simpson "Yoko Romo," a reference to Yoko Ono, to whom many fans of The Beatles attributed the quartet disbanding in 1970.
 Even then-president George W. Bush commented on the pair's relationship, blaming Simpson implicitly for Romo's lackluster performances.
-Reportedly, Simpson and Romo ended their relationship in July 2009.
-During the relationship, Simpson also appeared alongside Luke Wilson in the film Blonde Ambition (2007); it had a limited release in Texas before being released on home media.
+Simpson and Romo ended their relationship in July 2009.
+Simpson also appeared alongside Luke Wilson in the film Blonde Ambition (2007); it had a limited release in Texas before being released on home media.
 Later, she starred in the direct-to-video film Private Valentine: Blonde & Dangerous (2008), portraying an actress who joins the military.
 The film received a negative reaction overwhelmingly upon its release.
 Simpson collaborated with Parlux Fragrances to launch her first scent, Fancy, in 2008.
-The fragrance, unlike Private Valentine, received a positive commercial reaction.
+The fragrance received a positive commercial reaction.